MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

 ### Build the microservice and run it

-To build the microservice and run the example, use the commands as described in previous sections.
+To build the microservice and run the sample, use the commands described in the previous sections.